SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 #### Uploading archives

-Multiple archive file versions can be stored in Cumulocity IoT when they were created by uploading either a ZIP file or a MON file.
+Multiple archive file versions can be stored in {{< product-name-1 >}} when they were created by uploading either a ZIP file or a MON file.
 Each version is called an archive.
 You can upload different versions at the same time and switch between these versions.

 ##### To upload an archive

 1. Open the application by clicking on it.
 2. Switch to the **Archives** tab.
 3. Click **Upload archive** and browse for the archive on your computer or simply drop the archive file.
-4. Click **Upload** to upload the archive to your Cumulocity IoT account.
+4. Click **Upload** to upload the archive to your {{< product-name-1 >}} account.

 <img src="/images/users-guide/Administration/admin-application-archive.png" alt="Application archive">